graphql/graphql-spec/spec/Section 6 -- Execution.md

     selection set.
   * Return an unordered map containing {data} and {errors}.

-Note: The {ExecuteSubscriptionEvent} algorithm is intentionally similar to {ExecuteQuery} since this is how the each event result is produced.
+Note: The {ExecuteSubscriptionEvent()} algorithm is intentionally similar to {ExecuteQuery()} since this is how the each event result is produced.

 #### Unsubscribe

 Unsubscribe cancels the Response Stream when a client no longer wishes to receive payloads for a subscription.
 This may in turn also cancel the Source Stream.
 This is also a good opportunity to clean up any other resources used by the subscription.